-The DAY Function is categorized under Date/Time Function.
-In financial modeling, we often need to analyze time series data such as revenue.
-For example, in a restaurant business, we would be interested in knowing which day of the week is the busiest or find out if there is a trend emerging.
-For a fashion boutique, we would like to see which day of the month with the most number of customers coming in.
-We would be interested in knowing which days when most purchase orders are placed or shipments are done.
+For example, in a restaurant business, we might be interested in knowing which day of the week is the busiest or in finding out if there is a trend emerging.
+For a fashion boutique, we may want to see which day of the month has the most customers coming in.
+We may be interested in knowing which days when most purchase orders are placed or shipments are done.

 The DAY Function is useful for financial analysts as it returns the day of a date, represented by a serial number.
 The day is given as an integer ranging from 1 to 31.

-Serial_number (required argument) – It is the date of the day we are trying to find.
+Serial_number (required argument) – This is the date of the day we are trying to find.
 We need to provide the dates to the DAY function as:

-To understand the uses of the DAY function, let’s consider few examples:
+To understand the uses of the DAY function, let’s consider a few examples:

 In the example above:

-- We provided the dates are supplied as references to cells containing dates or (in the example in cell A2) as a date returned from another Excel function.
+We provided the dates supplied as references to cells containing dates or (in the example in cell A2) as a date returned from another Excel function.

-- Often, the result you get would look like a date such as 1/1/1900, instead of an integer.
-It arises due to the cell or column being formatted as a ‘date.’
+Often, the result you get would look like a date such as 1/1/1900, instead of an integer.
+This arises due to the cell or column being formatted as a “date”.
 Remember here that the only issue is the formatting of the cell and not the value returned by the function.
-To correct this, we need to select the ‘General’ formatting option from the drop-down format menu of the Excel ribbon.
-It is located in the ‘Number’ group, on the Home tab of the ribbon, as shown below:
+To correct this, we need to select the “General” formatting option from the drop-down format menu of the Excel ribbon.
+It is located in the “Number” group, on the Home tab of the ribbon, as shown below:

 Let’s assume we need to add a given number of years to dates.
-In such scenario this function is useful.
+In such a scenario, this function is useful.
 The data given is:

 The formula to use is: